prohaska7/aws-s3-tools/README.markdown

 # The AWS S3 tools
 The AWS S3 tools are modeled on the unix directory and file abstraction.
 An S3 bucket is like a unix directory, and an S3 key is like a unix file.
+The basic operations are:
-One can create and remove buckets, put files into buckets, get files from buckets, and list the contents of buckets.
+create and remove a bucket,
+put files into a bucket,
+get files from a bucket,
+and list the contents of a bucket.

-These tools include an MD5 checksum of the data that is stored the S3 object's metadata (user-md5).
+An MD5 checksum of the data that comprises the S3 object is stored in the objects metadata (user-md5).

+The s3rsync command can be used to sync a local directory/s3 bucket with another local directory/s3 bucket, including the MD5 checksum of the data objects.

 ## Boto
 The python boto3 library is the interface to the Amazon Web Services.